 A Ministry of Labour investigation found that there was no traffic protection plan in place during the repair operation.

 Stacey Electric Company Limited plead guilty to failing to take the reasonable precaution of ensuring that their workers prepare a traffic protection plan for their protection.

 The fine was imposed by Justice of the Peace Donald Buchanan.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Stacey Electric Comapny Limited was fou nd guilty of violating section 25, sub-section of the OHSA which states,
+Stacey Electric Company Limited was found guilty of a contravention of section 25, sub-section 2(h) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall take every precaution reasonable in the circumstances for the protection of a worker.”

 Here we are again using section 25, sub-section 2(h) of the OHSA.
 This particular passage is used more than any other.
 It is generic in nature but covers so much.
 The next year or so, there seems to be additional sections added to either the OHSA or the particular sector regulation that was using the 25 2(h) in the first place.